Afik799/home-assignment-replace/README.md

 # home-assignment-replace <BR>
 Home assignment to find and replace strings <BR>
 ## Task: <BR>
-Two departments have lambda functions they need to deploy to AWS. <BR>
+Two departments, integration and finance, have lambda functions they need to deploy to AWS. <BR>
-Each department has an AWS account, and three environments for each account <BR>
+Each department has three environments <BR>
-Write code to create a new AWS template file, based the input parameters in each json file <BR>
+Write code to create a new AWS template file, based the file template.yaml and the parameters in each json file <BR>
 The input parameters for the script should be: <BR>
 1. department name <BR>
 2. target environment <BR>

 For example, the command: <BR>
 ` script --department integration --environment dev `